felixonmars/kurly/README.md

 `go get github.com/davidjpeacock/kurly`

-or if you're on Arch Linux, you can install it via the Arch User Repositories:
+## OS Package

+`kurly` can be installed through package management systems on the following platforms:

-`pacaur -S kurly` or `yaourt -S kurly`
+* Arch Linux via Arch User Repos - `pacaur -S kurly` or `yaourt -S kurly`

+*If you're a package maintainer and you have prepared kurly for your OS of choice, please PR this section.*

 ## Binary download